Diversity Initiative Grants

 LEVEL 2 Grants

 Level 2 Grants are intended to support the following activities.
 Level 2 applications are accepted on the 15th of each month from January through September 15th , and are eligible for up to $5,000.
+A state and local association may only be awarded one Level 2 grant per year.

 - Fair Housing Assessments